 World travelers are experienced enough to travel more with less.
 They can travel more with low savings as they know how to make travel cheap.

-I have been traveling for quite long and learned some hacks to reduce travel expenses.
+I have been traveling for quite a long and learned some hacks to reduce travel expenses.
 Those hacks helped me travel with only a few bucks saved.
-I’ll share some of the effective tips which will eventually help you travel cheap.
+I’ll share some effective tips that will eventually help you travel cheaply.

 Hacks to Travel Cheap